chuqiaoshen/Git-Influencer/README.md

 ![Tech Stack](https://raw.githubusercontent.com/catherinesdataanalytics/LearnFromBest/master/pics/tech_flow_V2.png)

 * **Data Ingestion**
-   - Raw data stored in Bigquery, it will be cleaned with bigquery and will be transferred to AWS S3 bucket.
+   - Raw data stored in Bigquery, it will be cleaned with bigquery and will be transferred to HDFS.
-   - New coming data cleaning: use AWS lambda to clean the updated new coming data and append to historical data in HDFS.
+   - New coming data cleaning: use bigquery api and airflow scheduler to clean the updated new coming data and append to historical data in HDFS.
-   - HDFS: considering about the benefit for combining spark and HDFS, data will be stored to HDFS for data processing.
+   - HDFS: All data will be stored to HDFS for data processing in spark.

 * **Data Processing**
    - use spark for batch processing data on HDFS